dionephy/Wysg.Musm/apps/Wysg.Musm.Radium/docs/00-current/FEATURE_2025-12-09_MessageIfElseAutomation.md

 - Introduced a built-in control module `Else If Message is No` that marks the alternate branch inside the same `If` block.
 The block must still be terminated by `End if`.
 - Runtime now jumps over the non-selected branch, ensuring that "Yes" flows skip the `Else` section and "No" flows jump directly to it.
 - Message dialogs spawned by these modules now always display the title **"Confirmation"** for consistent UX copy.
+- Message prompts now force global focus (owner-foreground + topmost) so the confirmation dialog is not hidden behind other windows.

 ## Authoring Guidance
 1. Create a custom module using the new **If message is Yes** type and select the procedure whose result should appear in the prompt.